 Canterbury farmers are worried proposed immigration cuts will leave them unable to staff their operations.

-It is estimated there are around 3,800 migrant workers on New Zealand dairy farms.
+It is estimated there are about 3800 migrant workers on New Zealand dairy farms.

 Federated Farmers Mid Canterbury Chairman Michael Salvesen said migrant workers were important to all sectors of farming, specifically Canterbury dairy farms, where he called the current labour shortages "critical".